Skip to main content

 Black History Month

-This February, celebrate Black History Month at Hamilton Public Library and learn about the lives, contributions and achievements of 1.5 million Black Canadians with events and collections showcasing their stories, music, and creativity.
+This February, celebrate Black History Month at Hamilton Public Library and explore the histories, contributions and achievements of Black communities in Hamilton and across Canada.
+Join us for free events featuring live music, author talks, workshops and community celebrations that highlight Black creativity, culture and knowledge.

 Events